sunnypilot/sunnypilot/HOW-TOS.md

                 └── Toggles
                     └── ***openpilot Longitudinal Control***

 5. Set the toggle `openpilot Longitudinal Control` to `ON`.
-(Note: If this step is done while the car is at the `ON` ignition position, turn of the car to take the change in effect.)
+(Note: If this step is done while the car is at the `ON` ignition position, turn off the car to take the change in effect.)
 6. Start the car.
 Drive and check for the following:
    1. Is there a chevron (triangle) appear behind a lead car?
    2. Are you able to engage openpilot with no fault?